Deploy to Vercel

 Enable snapshot warmup credentials

 Section titled “Enable snapshot warmup credentials”If enabled plugins need sandbox runtime dependencies, junior snapshot create runs during build.
-In Vercel, enable OIDC so VERCEL_OIDC_TOKEN is available during the build.
+In Vercel, enable OIDC so build-time VERCEL_OIDC_TOKEN and runtime request OIDC are available.
+OIDC is also the preferred AI Gateway auth path for project attribution.

 Snapshot warmup also needs REDIS_URL during build because the snapshot registry is Redis-backed.